Tuesday, April 25th 2023

-*NOTE: If I recall, Wednesday is karaoke night.
+*NOTE: Tuesday night is karaoke night.

 Amapola Café is a nice coffee shop during the day, but at night it occasionally hosts rooftop parties.
 Though they are largely invite-only, I bet if you go during the day and ask the staff nicely, they’ll inform you when there’s an event and add you to the list.
 It’s a great way to get into the local scene in a beautiful space.

 **To find Amapola Café on Google Maps, click here. *